vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 An explanation for the purpose of each queue can be found on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/scaling/#sidekiq-queues).

+There are two virtual machines (Scotty and Decker) with 2 vCPU and 4 GB of memory each.

 ### Elastic Search

 This is considered an optional component for Mastodon deployments, but it utilized on vmst.io.
 We use a dedicated VM running [Open Search](https://opensearch.org) to provide the ability to perform full text searches on your posts and other content you've interacted with.

 Open Search is a fork of Elastic Search 7, which started in 2021.

+There is one virtual machine (Khan) with 1 vCPU and 2GB of memory.
+It provides _khantext_.
+Get it?

 ### Translation API